Giwi/angular2-beer/step-07/README.md

 # AngularBeer - AngularJS tutorial - Step 07 #

-In this step, you will learn how to create a layout template and how to build an app that has multiple views by adding routing, using an
-Angular module called 'RouterModule'.
+In this step, you will learn how to create a layout template and how to build an app that has multiple views by adding routing, using an Angular module called "RouterModule".

-* When you now navigate to `app/index.html`, you are redirected to `app/index.html/#/beers̀ and the beer list appears in the browser.
+- When you now navigate to `app/index.html`, you are redirected to `app/index.html/#/beers̀ and the beer list appears in the browser.

-* When you click on a beer link the url changes to one specific to that beer and the stub of a beer detail page is displayed.
+- When you click on a beer link the url changes to one specific to that beer and the stub of a beer detail page is displayed.

 ## Dependencies ##